essex-lab/ProtoMS/doc/.man/protoms.rst

 1. A GCsolute molecule is randomly chosed from the set of loaded GCsolute molecules.
 The value of :math:`\theta` is examined; if it is set to 1 then another is chosen until the examined :math:`\theta` value is 0

+2. The GCsolute molecule is given a random position and orientation within the GCMC region.

-2. The value of :math:`\theta` for that GCsolute molecule is set to 1, and the new energy associated with this value of :math:`\theta` is calculated
+3. The value of :math:`\theta` for that GCsolute molecule is set to 1, and the new energy associated with this value of :math:`\theta` is calculated

-3. The change in energy associated with this move is evaluated and used to decide whether or not to accept this move via the Metropolis criterion.
+4. The change in energy associated with this move is evaluated and used to decide whether or not to accept this move via the Metropolis criterion.

 4. If the move was accepted then the new value of :math:`\theta` for that GCsolute molecule is saved, otherwise the original value of 0 is restored.